Uber. Ever heard of it? Of course you have — it’s a verb these days.

 The bulk of unicorns exist within four different spaces:

-- Fintech encompasses nearly all new technology that seeks to improve and automate the delivery and use of financial services — because who wants to conduct banking transactions as we did 10 years ago?
-It leads the herd with 12% of unicorns existing in this space.
+- Fintech encompasses nearly all new technology that seeks to improve and automate the delivery and use of financial services — because who wants to conduct banking transactions like we did 10 years ago?
+It leads the herd with 15% of unicorns existing in this space.

-- At 11%, startups in the eCommerce and marketplace industries also dominate the spread of unicorns.
+- At 13%, startups in the ecommerce and marketplace industries also dominate the spread of unicorns.